kanatanomirai/lyrics_analyzer/README.md

 4. Run the program.
 If you want to analyze lyrics, please run lyrics_analyze.php, if you want to analyze the song title, please run musictitle_analyze.php.

+If you have any any questions please to [Twitter](https://twitter.com/kanatano_mirai).